haykh/blend-et/README.md

 # Blend-ET

 Blend-ET is a plugin for the [Blender](https://www.blender.org/) 3D graphics software which introduces useful tools to streamline scientific data visualization.

+> Note: the plugin has been tested primarily on Blender 4.4 and 4.5, if you have issues on newer versions -- please open an issue.

 ## Installation